isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Here is an example that is often considered to demonstrate the need for a more relaxed rule for initialization

-    widget i;    // "widget" a type that's expensive to initialize, possibly a large POD widget j;
+    widget i;    // "widget" a type that's expensive to initialize, possibly a large trivial type widget j;

     if (cond) {  // bad: i and j are initialized "late"